Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Abstract

 \section{Abstract}

 Partial Least Squares (PLS) learns shared structure from paired data via the top singular vectors of the empirical cross-covariance (PLS-SVD), but multimodal datasets often have missing entries in both views.
 We study PLS-SVD under independent entry-wise missing-completely-at-random masking in a proportional high-dimensional spiked model.
 After appropriate normalization, the masked cross-covariance behaves like a spiked rectangular random matrix whose effective signal strength is attenuated by $\sqrt{\rho}$, where $\rho$ is the joint entry retention probability.
-As a result, PLS-SVD exhibits a sharp BBP-type phase transition: below a critical signal-to-noise threshold the leading singular vectors are asymptotically uninformative, while above it they achieve nontrivial alignment with the latent shared directions, with closed-form asymptotic overlap formulas.
-Simulations and semi-synthetic multimodal experiments corroborate the predicted phase diagram and recovery curves across aspect ratios, signal strengths, and missingness levels.
+The replica-symmetric analysis predicts a sharp BBP-type phase transition: below a critical signal-to-noise threshold the leading singular vectors are asymptotically uninformative, while above it they achieve nontrivial alignment with the latent shared directions, with closed-form asymptotic overlap formulas.
+We also state a finite-rank extension as a conjecture, predicting that the same missingness-adjusted threshold applies componentwise when the latent spikes are separated.
+Simulations and semi-synthetic multimodal experiments agree with the predicted phase diagram and recovery curves across aspect ratios, signal strengths, and missingness levels.